 Many precious metals investors are starting to question whether gold and silver are still the best store of wealth in the future.
-The reason Alternative Media community is starting to have doubts about their gold and silver investments is due to the rapidly rising value of the cryptocurrency market.
-Also, a number of precious metals analysts have jumped ship and are now only supporting the cryptocurrencies as the next best thing since sliced bread.
+The reason the Alternative Media community is starting to have doubts about their gold and silver investments is due to the rapidly rising value of the cryptocurrency market.
+Also, several precious metals analysts have jumped ship and are now only supporting cryptocurrencies as the next best thing since sliced bread.

-While some precious metals analysts now believe that Bitcoin and cryptocurrencies are the better assets to own in the future rather than gold and silver, I do not belong to that group or mindset.
-I differ from these analysts based upon my energy analysis.
-Unfortunately, these analysts that promote cryptocurrencies as the “New” digital assets of the future, are ignorant about the Falling EROI – Energy Returned On Investment, or are clueless to the dire energy predicament the world is facing.
+While some precious metals analysts now believe that Bitcoin and cryptocurrencies are better assets to own in the future rather than gold and silver, I do not belong to that group or mindset.
+I differ from these analysts based on my energy analysis.
+Unfortunately, these analysts that promote cryptocurrencies as the “New” digital assets of the future, are ignorant about the Falling EROI – Energy Returned On Investment, or are clueless about the dire energy predicament the world is facing.

 Normally, exponential price rises do not last.
 However, Bitcoin might be the one asset that is an exception to the rule…..
 FOR A WHILE.
 Many cryptocurrency analysts are forecasting a $10,000+ price by early 2018.
 I have no idea if Bitcoin will reach $10,000 next year, but I am more concerned about what happens in the next 5-1o years.
 Even though the Bitcoin price might shoot higher, it could also correct much lower and trade flat for several years as it did after its spike in 2013.

-Now, how does gold, fiat currency, and Bitcoin compare as “traits of money.?”
+Now, how do gold, fiat currency, and Bitcoin compare as “traits of money.?”
 I came across this table in an article, but could not find the source to give credit.
-However, I find this chart on the monetary traits of gold, fiat currency and Bitcoin interesting.
-The individual who put this chart together is showing that Bitcoin has the larger number of “High” ratings compared to gold and fiat currency:
+However, I find this chart on the monetary traits of gold, fiat currency, and Bitcoin interesting.
+The individual who put this chart together is showing that Bitcoin has a larger number of “High” ratings compared to gold and fiat currency:

 Even though Cash is king in Puerto Rico today, what would have happened if the U.S. Dollar went into hyperinflation at the very same time that Puerto Rico lost its power?
 Instead of using cash, people would be bartering and using gold and silver for trade.

-Gold and silver have been stores of “Economic Energy” (coin termed by Mike Maloney) for thousands of years.
+Gold and silver have been stores of “Economic Energy” (coined by Mike Maloney) for thousands of years.
 They will continue to provide this function even as energy production and advanced technology suffer in the future.

 Gold Still The Key “Safe-Haven” Asset To Own

-While Bitcoin and the cryptocurrency market cap has increased over the past year, it is still 20 times less than total global gold investment:
+While Bitcoin and the cryptocurrency market cap have increased over the past year, it is still 20 times less than total global gold investment:

-Currently, the total value of all gold investment is $2.9 trillion versus $143 billion for the crypto market and $47 billion for silver.
-Thus, the value of all gold investment is 20 times higher than the cryptocurrency market and 61 times greater than the entire global silver investment.
+Currently, the total value of all gold investments is $2.9 trillion versus $143 billion for the crypto market and $47 billion for silver.
+Thus, the value of all gold investments is 20 times higher than the cryptocurrency market and 61 times greater than the entire global silver investment.